-- The designated facilitator will lead the discussion, selecting which questions to give emphasis to.
+- The designated facilitator will lead the discussion, selecting which questions to emphasize.
 This will give the men a great foundation of what BE is all about.
-We suggest the facilitator us the companion, “Biblical Eldership Mentor’s Guide.”
+We suggest the facilitator use the companion, “Biblical Eldership Mentor’s Guide.”
 While this manual is geared toward one-on-one mentoring, it can be adapted to group study.

 – 15 minutes of prayer (on your knees).
 This teaches the men the importance of prayer.
 The length of time depends on the number of men involved.

 – 5 minutes review of memory verses—memorizing Scripture is not only beneficial for “shepherds” who need to be “apt” to teach, but also sets a good example for the congregation.